omenking/Valorant-eSports-Manager/journal/infrastructure.md

 ## Knowledgebase

-We will need to create a knowledgebase in Bedrock
+- Create a knowledgebase
+- Create an s3 bucket